top of page

 2. Would I say it to a child?
 Asking yourself what you would think if you heard someone talking to a child this way helps put the real impact of your words into perspective.
 If it’s too mean, hurtful, or discouraging to say to a child, what makes you think it’s ok to say it to yourself?

-Ask yourself what you can say that’s better?
-The goal is better, not perfect, so I like to avoid absolutes.
+Tell yourself something better: The goal is better, not perfect, so I like to avoid absolutes.
 I don’t know what will happen, what someone else thinks, or what I can and can’t accomplish.
 I simply allow room for more positive possibilities.
 I like the words: and, or, but.

 She might not want to hang out with me, OR she might have had a horrible day and doesn’t have the energy to respond to texts right now.